GalaxyGate/guides/docs/games/minecraft/bedrock/nukkit.md

 ![update_Warning](https://i.imgur.com/IhHbY3a.png)

 ## Creating a user for Minecraft
 For security purposes, Minecraft should not be running under the root user.
-We will create a new system user and group with home directory /opt/Minecraft that will run the Minecraft server:
+We will create a new system user and group with home directory /opt/Minecraft that will run the Minecraft server and install unzip which is needed later.

 ```
 sudo useradd -r -m -U -d /opt/Minecraft -s /bin/bash Minecraft
 ```

 We are not going to set a password for this user.
 This is a good security practice because this user will not be able to log in via SSH.
 To login to the Minecraft user, you’ll need to be logged in to the server as root or user with sudo privileges.

 Before starting with the installation process, make sure you switch to the Minecraft user.